Want to put extra cash in your pocket?

 18. Freelance Writing

 Do you enjoy writing?
-If you write well, you may want to consider doing it on a freelance basis.
+If you write well, you may want to consider doing it freelance.
 You want to consider a desirable niche that works for you.
 It takes time to develop your niche, writing skills, and voice.

 19. Become A Blogger

-Like a freelance writer, if you are interested in blogging, you need to find your niche.
-Earning money from a blog takes a longer time than many other areas suggested in this article.
-There are some upfront costs like building and designing your website and hosting.
+Like a freelance writer, you must find your niche if you are interested in blogging.
+Earning money from a blog takes longer than many other areas suggested in this article.
+Some upfront costs include building and designing your website and hosting.

 You can go at your own pace in building a following and traffic before you can earn money from ads, affiliated marketing, sponsored posts, selling courses, and other products.
 Think of blogging as a longer-term proposition to potentially make a living on a flexible schedule.